kammce/RoverCore-S/modules/Arm/README.txt

 Notes:
+    Testing the whole package:
+        Open up 3 terminals;
+        On one, goto /var/www/html/sjsu-robotics/middleman and run "node index.js" On another, goto /var/www/html/sjsu-robotics/mission-control-2 and run "grunt server" On the last one, goto /var/www/html/sjsu-robotics/rovercore-v2 and run "node RoverCore.js"

     Using I2C to interact with the motors (using chip designed by Sean Setterfield (Arm EE)):
         Getting input/sending output to the arm motors will be done via i2c.
 One need only send the pin num of the output channel to a "sender" chip (will have a certain i2c address) that is connected to the desired motor, and you can read output data by receiving input from a "receiver" chip (an analog-to-digital converter (ADC), will have a certain i2c address) which should output its data from the corresponding pin number (as was done with sending data).